c19witness/uk-covid19-inquiry/2023-11-02_module-2/3_Professor_Yvonne_Doyle.rst

 So it is perfectly plausible that decisions had to be made that were certainly not optimal in normal times.

-**Mr Stanton**: Might decisions around the provision of FFP3 masks be one of those decisions, do you think?
+**Mr Stanton**: Might decisions around the provision of :outline:`FFP3 masks` be one of those decisions, do you think?

-**Professor Yvonne Doyle**: Well, I can't really comment on this in great detail just now, but we were very conscious of the need to ensure that FFP3 masks were used in the places where they were most needed by the people who were -- you know, healthcare workers particularly -- who were most exposed to dangerous situations, and that's what a lot of the guidance and the donning and doffing was also put out there to support.
+**Professor Yvonne Doyle**: Well, I can't really comment on this in great detail just now, but we were very conscious of the need to ensure that :outline:`FFP3 masks` were used in the places where they were most needed by the people who were -- you know, healthcare workers particularly -- who were most exposed to dangerous situations, and that's what a lot of the guidance and the donning and doffing was also put out there to support.

 **Mr Stanton**: Thank you very much, Professor.